huggingface/transformers/docs/source/en/quantization/bitsandbytes.md

 ### Nested quantization

 Nested quantization is a technique that can save additional memory at no additional performance cost.
-This feature performs a second quantization of the already quantized weights to save an addition 0.4 bits/parameter.
+This feature performs a second quantization of the already quantized weights to save an additional 0.4 bits/parameter.
 For example, with nested quantization, you can finetune a [Llama-13b](https://huggingface.co/meta-llama/Llama-2-13b) model on a 16GB NVIDIA T4 GPU with a sequence length of 1024, a batch size of 1, and enabling gradient accumulation with 4 steps.

 ```py
 from transformers import BitsAndBytesConfig